nycbeardo/myeleventyblog/posts/2021/Lets-Just-Call-This-How-to-make-a-Cube.md

 ***TW: This is not a tutorial,think of it as beardcrumbs***
 <!-- Excerpt End -->

 One of the ways you get comfortable with your craft as a developer is to build projects.

 The logic behind this is that you will learn and retain more knowledge as you build till your heart's content, get stuck, break things, fix them, etc.

-Its considered a much better way to grasp new concepts than the alternative:
+It’s considered a much better way to grasp new concepts than the alternative:

 <br>